 a minimum of once per week thereafter.
 Services are provided for families and their children prenatally through 5 years old for approximately 6 to 12 months, but can extend beyond 12 months depending on a family’s need.

-Child First’s target population includes the following:
+Child First’s service population includes the following:

-- Children with emotional or behavioral problems
+- Children with emotional or behavioral concerns

 - Caregivers experiencing domestic violence or trauma